-Professor Charles D. Spielberger PhD is a Distinguished Research Professor of Psychology, and Director of the Center for Research in Behavioral Medicine and Health Psychology at the University of South Florida.
+Professor Charles D. Spielberger PhD (deceased) was a Distinguished Research Professor of Psychology, and Director of the Center for Research in Behavioral Medicine and Health Psychology at the University of South Florida.
 In accepting the appointment as an Honorary Vice President of the SCP, Dr. Spielberger said, “I am greatly impressed with this newly developing field and look forward to linking my work on the assessment of emotions and personality with Coaching Psychology”.
 During his distinguished career Dr Spielberger has authored, co-authored or edited more than 20 books and 400 professional publications.
 His State-Trait Anxiety Inventory (1970, 1983), with translations and adaptations in 72 languages and dialects, is widely recognized as the standard international measure of anxiety.
 His research contributions have also been recognized in the awards he has received from Professional Psychology Associations and Research Societies, both at a national and international level.
 During 1991-1992, Dr Spielberger served as the 100th President of the American Psychological Association.
 He has also served as President of the International Association of Applied Psychology (1998-2002) and the International Stress Management Association (1992-2000), and as Chair of the US National Council of Scientific Society Presidents (1996-97) and the International Psychology Committee of the US National Academy of Science (1996-2000).

 Professor Reinhard Stelter holds a PhD in psychology from the University of Copenhagen and is Professor for Sport and Coaching Psychology at the University of Copenhagen and head of the research group on body, learning and identity.
 He is head of the Coaching Psychology Unit at the Department of Exercise and Sport Sciences.
 He has received further training in psychotherapy, counseling and applied sport psychology.
 He is the author and editor of one of Scandinavia’s most successful books on coaching (published in Danish and Swedish) with the English title “Coaching – learning and developing”.
 He is member of the Editorial Board of the International Coaching Psychology Review and Associate Editor of Psychology of Sport and Exercise.
 He is editor and author of ten books and about 150 articles in scientific and research oriented journals or books.
 He is member of the Managing Board of European Mentoring & Coaching Council (EMCC) in Denmark, member of the Advisory Board of Copenhagen Coaching Center, where he also works as a coach and teacher in the coaching training program.
 From 2009 this program shall be an accredited Master of Coaching program at the University of Copenhagen, which Reinhard Stelter shall lead.